jnvm/dbq/readme.md

 update(rows[,done])//find record by passing in primary key, then updating all non-primary, defined columns delete(rows[,done]) get(key[,done]) /*key: If a #, the 1-col primary key; user.get(1)
-    Else,key creates the WHERE clause: {
+	Else, key creates the WHERE clause: {
 			col1:val
 			[,col2:val]...etc.
 Note if val is ever [an,array,...] the IN syntax will be used [,limit:# if supplied] so...don't be weird and name your column a MySQL keyword }
 */
 get1(key[,done])//adds {limit:1} to key
 //and a